Clusia

-Clusia is the type genus of the plant family Clusiaceae.
-Comprising 300-400 species, it is native to the tropics of the Americas.
+Clusia is the type genus of the flowering plant family Clusiaceae.
+Comprising 300-400 species, it is native to the Neotropics.
 The genus is named by Carl Linnaeus in honor of the botanist Carolus Clusius.

+Taxonomy

 The closest relatives of Clusia are the neotropical genera Chrysochlamys, Tovomita, Dystovomita and Tovomitopsis.
 Together with Clusia, these genera form the tribe Clusieae, where the fruit is a fleshy capsule with arillate seeds.

+Distribution and habitat

 The distribution ranges from the Florida Keys and southern Mexico to southernmost Brazil, and from near sea level to at least 3500 m altitude in the northern Andes.
+The apomictic Clusia rosea is an invasive species in Hawaii and Sri Lanka, and possibly elsewhere.

 Species of Clusia are a characteristic component of a number of Neotropical vegetation types, and may even be dominant, as is often seen in montane forests of the Greater Antilles.
-Most species are found in lowland or montane rainforests, but some occur in drier habitats such as the restingas of Brazil, caribbean coastal scrub and dry interandean valleys.
+Most species are found in lowland or montane rainforests, but some occur in drier habitats such as the restingas of Brazil, Caribbean coastal scrub and dry inter-Andean valleys.
 A number of species are confined to rocky habitats, such as tepuis or granitic inselbergs.
-A few grow as scattered shrubs in paramo.
-The apomictic Clusia rosea is an invasive alien in Hawaii and Sri Lanka, and possibly elsewhere.
+A few grow as scattered shrubs in páramo.